sebastian-mollie/SyliusMolliePlugin-DO-NOT-USE-/README.md

 module.exports = [shopConfig, adminConfig, molliePluginConfig];
 ```

-The mollie assets will be build in directory specified in mollie webpack config but you can change this as you want, the base one is:
+* The mollie assets will be build in directory specified in mollie webpack.config but you can change this if you edit mollie webpack.config, the base one is:
 ```
 .setOutputPath('public/bitbag')
 .setPublicPath('/bitbag')